Dollar Store Gem Back Splash - Part 2

 Another comment from the original post was that people wondered why I didn't create some type of design on the wall.
 This time, I hand-drew seaweed shapes in various sizes.

-Using mastic (which is a tile adhesive), I began the by filling small sections of the the seaweed shapes.
+Using mastic (which is a tile adhesive), I began by filling small sections of the seaweed shapes.
+Then I began attaching the green gems for the seaweed design.

-And then applied the green gems.
-I purchased two different sizes of green to give the "seaweed" a different look then the rest of the wall.
+I purchased two different sizes of green to give the "seaweed" a different look than the rest of the wall.

 Once the seaweed was complete, I applied mastic to the rest of the wall, working in small sections.